open/close all folders

 Ibrahim 'Abe' Mazur

 - Amicable Exes: He and Janine Hathaway had a relationship eighteen years before the main events of the series.
-They interact closely late in the series and seem to her a very friendly relationship.
+They interact closely late in the series and seem to have a very friendly relationship.
 Rose suspects that they are getting back together.

-- Blackmail Is Such an Ugly Word: He never blackmails.
+- "Blackmail" Is Such an Ugly Word: He never blackmails.
 "It's much easier if people simply see reason...".

 - Dishing Out Dirt: His magic.
 In his case he mostly uses the compulsion powers of earth users.

 - Good All Along: He has the reputation of a gangster and is good at intimidating people.
 But his role in the series is not that of a mean mob boss.
 Just a concerned father to Rose.
 He is looking out for her best interests.

 - Implied Love Interest: He and Janine Hathaway have close interactions by the end of the series.
 Rose suspects that they are having Sex with the Ex and that she might get a "surprise sibling" of her own.
 Her suspicions remain unconfirmed.

 - Loveable Rogue: Eventually.
 He is a smuggler and trader in information.
 He remains a rogue to the end of the series, but comes off as a charming person and loveable Team Dad to Rose's supporters in their efforts to protect her.

 - Luke, I Am Your Father: In Blood Promise, it is revealed that he is Rose's father.